 Please note that these distance-based programs are out of state but enroll students based in Idaho.

-Students wishing to study online can complete a bachelor’s degree in investigative forensics through the global campus of the University of Maryland, University College.
+Students wishing to study online can complete a bachelor’s degree in investigative forensics through the global campus of the University of Maryland Global Campus.
 The 120-credit program is designed from national guidelines with input from industry experts, scholars, and forensic employers.
 It addresses both the theoretical and practical aspects of the discipline.

 For students interested in the intersection of mental health and the law, Arizona State University has 33-credit online master of science degree in forensic psychology.
 The program is open to undergraduate degree-holders in psychology, criminal justice, social science, or related field.